 I’ve topped the wind-swept heights with easy grace

 And, while with silent lifting mind I’ve trod

 Put out my hand, and touched the face of God.

 Such sentiments are not commonly expressed these days.
-Please let me know if you remember the clip from your childhood.
+Let me know if you remember the film clip from your childhood.